Code-Institute-Submissions/everyday-why/README.md

 ### About

-This has a little bit of a bit of information concerning me and the motivation behind the EverydayWhy.
+This has a bit of information concerning me and the motivation behind the EverydayWhy.

 ### Say Hello

 This page contains features that helps the user make inquiries, sign up for email updates and follow social media handles.
 The implementation uses Bootstrap's modal with three main features:

-- An inquiry form which allows user to ask questions or send comments by filling out required fields.
+- An inquiry form which allows users to ask questions or send comments by filling out required fields.
 - A email field which enables users sign up for a newsletter.
 - Icons with links to EverydayWhy's social media platforms.